khuonghoanghuy/Rhythmo-SC-FlixelControls/docs/Adding-a-New-Song.md

 First of all, you need your song's audio.
 You only need an audio file with your music called `music.ogg`. <br>
 It should be located in `assets/songs/[song-name]/music.ogg`.

+Additionally, it can also be a `.wav` file.

 ## Song Data
 Now, you need your chart. <br>
 For your chart, copy this empty template: